ArneBinder/hydra-cached-example/README.md

 # show help for hydra-cached
 instantiate -h

+# move into the folder (just necessary to get example paths right)
+cd hydra-cached-example

-# execute example (don't forget to add the location of code and configs to the python path)
+# execute simple example (don't forget to add the location of code and configs to the python path)
-PYTHONPATH=hydra-cached-example instantiate configs.hello_mike
+PYTHONPATH=. instantiate configs.hello_mike

 ```